axone-protocol/axoned/docs/predicate/predicates.md

 ## block_height/1

-BlockHeight is a predicate which unifies the given term with the current block height.
+block_height/1 is a predicate which unifies the given term with the current block height.

 The signature is as follows: